Best indoor cycling clothing 2023 to keep you going nowhere in comfort

 Assos is renowned for its chamois pads, and the insert here is no exception - it's a little less bulky than that in the S9, but our tester found it extremely comfortable.

-The fabric is lightweight, but not perforated - this means it provides compression and still appears like a normal short, so you can wear these outside on hot days, too.
+The fabric is lightweight, but not perforated - this means it provides compression and still appears like a normal short, so we felt that you could wear these outside on hot days, too.

 Currently the range is in men's only options.
 Judging by our 5/5 review, we'd like to see Assos extend this to the women's range as well.